iemkek/SAP_Conversational_AI_Assignments/README.md

 To perform the address lookup, an additional function is needed in the webhook.js file.
 This function will call a simple third-party service that takes a postal code in the url and returns the corresponsing street and city.

 > **postcode-api.nl** -
 > This is a free dutch API.
+It can be upsed to perform simple address lookups based on a postal code.
+Try it out [here](http://postcode-api.nl).

 The result can then be saved using the chatbot memory functionality so it can be used at a later stage.

+> **Conversation memory** -
+> Each conversation with a unique user has a memory object from the beginning to the end of the conversation.
+This memory persists during the entire conversation; you can update it at any time or clear it whenever you want.

 #### Step 1: Add the address lookup function to the webhook.js file
 Open the webhook.js file in your text/code editor and add the "postAddressLookup" function so the file looks similar to this: